jasonmacduffie/isles-of-maga/breach.md

 - protect someone from harm
 - diminish the harmfulness of an enemy, without direct harm to that enemy

+As a rule of thumb, malevolent spells are ones intended for destroying others, whereas benevolent spells are limited to nullifying the threatening potential of enemies at worst.

 ### Banish Demon

 Minimum Benevolence skill: 2

 Mana cost: 1

-Roll Energy+Benevolence vs. Energy+Defense against a target demon.
+Roll Reason+Benevolence vs. Energy+Defense against a target demon.
 If the result is 2 or greater, the demon is sent to its region of Demonia.

 ### Bound Weapon